 - 1. Turn ON the ignition switch. - 2.
-Press the UP or DOWN button until the Setup (Customer-Programmable Features) menu is reached, then press the SELECT button. - 3.
-Press the DOWN button until "Calibrate Compass" is displayed in the EVIC.
+Press the UP or DOWN button until the System Setup (Customer-Programmable Features) menu is reached, then press the SELECT button.

-- 4. Press and release the SELECT button to start the calibration.
+- 3. Press the DOWN button until "Calibrate Compass" is displayed in the EVIC then press and release the SELECT button. - 4.
+Press and release the SELECT button to start the calibration.
 The "CAL" indicator will be displayed in the EVIC. - 5.
 Complete one or more 360-degree turns (in an area free from large metal or metallic objects) until the "CAL" indicator turns off.
 The compass will now function normally.